duckduckgo/duckduckhack-docs/ddh-intro.md

 - **[Create a quick online calculation](#)**
 - **[Build an API-based forum lookup](#)**

-## Improve an Already Live Instant Answer
+## Improve an Already-Live Instant Answer

 We welcome new contributors to dive in and improve live Instant Answers.
 It's a great, hands-on way to learn how things work.
 Start by [setting up your development environment](#).